CarlosOnDevOps/CarlosOnDevOps/README.md

 ---

 # :man_technologist: [About Me](https://www.linkedin.com/in/carlosonthecloud/)
-I have a strong interest in data analysis and hold a Bachelor's degree in Data Management and Data Analytics.
-I'm looking for a position that will let me put these skills to work in solving issues. <br />
-I genuinely enjoy assembling data sets, creating and modifying databases using data programming languages (SQL, Python, R), and then utilizing Power BI to present visual stories based off that data.  <br />
+I'm just another data professional that likes extracting, transforming, and loading data sets to see what secrets are hidden in the chaos, and then tell visual stories based off that data.  <br />

-:brain: **Profession:** `Information Security Analyst` primarily responsible for securing on-premesis networks, cloud environments, and databases for over 160+ customers with a focus in the financial sector.
+:brain: **Profession:** `Data Analyst` primarily responsible for <advanced analyst stuff>

-:seedling: **What am I currently working on?** Developing `backend databases`, exploring interesting `data sets`, and converting interesting data into meaningful visual reports using `Power BI`.
+:seedling: **What am I currently working on?** <fun data science projects>

-:bar_chart: **In my free time** I like to practice `Python, SQL, and R`, write `technical documents` after completing fun projects, and read tech articles.
+:bar_chart: **In my personal projects** I like to <more fun data science stuff>

 :mailbox: **You can reach me at my:** [![Linkedin Badge](https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white)](www.linkedin.com/in/josé-carlos-moreno-aa2a18192)